 Please write your text in good English (American or British usage is accepted, but not a mixture of these).
 Authors who feel their English language manuscript may require editing to eliminate possible grammatical or spelling errors and to conform to correct scientific English may wish to use the English Language Editing service available from Elsevier's Author Services.

 Our online submission system guides you stepwise through the process of entering your article details and uploading your files.
 The system converts your article files to a single PDF file used in the peer-review process.
 Editable files (e.g., Word, LaTeX) are required to typeset your article for final publication.
 All correspondence, including notification of the Editor's decision and requests for revision, is sent by e-mail.

 Papers should be submitted in English.
-Non-English speaking authors may also submit a summary in French, German, Portuguese, Russian or Spanish, the length of which should not exceed 400 words.
-Manuscripts should be typewritten using double-spacing throughout (including references, tables, legends and footnotes).
+Manuscripts should use double-spacing throughout (including references, tables, legends and footnotes).
 The position of tables and illustrations should be indicated in the text; footnotes, tables and legends for illustrations should be typed separately at the end of the manuscript.
+Please ensure the manuscript is line numbered throughout.
 Figures and tables should be comprehensible without reference to the text.
 All pages should be numbered serially.
 Manuscripts must be submitted in a complete and finished form.
 The Editors reserve the right to return unacceptable material to authors for revision.

 Use of word processing software